RUC-NLPIR/RUC-NLPIR.github.io/index.md

 {% capture text %}

-Our research explores key challenges in Information Retrieval (IR) and Natural Language Processing (NLP), with a focus on cutting-edge areas such as Retrieval-Augmented Generation (RAG), conversational search, personalized and diversified search, and legal AI.
+Our research explores key challenges in IR and NLP, with a focus on cutting-edge areas such as retrieval-augmented generation (RAG), conversational search, personalized and diversified search, and legal AI.

 {%
   include button.html